 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

-- Eye drops only keep for four weeks once the bottle has been opened, so do not use azelastine if the bottle has been open for longer than this.
-This will help to prevent the risk of eye infections.
+- Eye drops only keep for four weeks once the bottle has been opened - do not use the drops if the bottle has been open for longer than this.
+This helps to prevent the risk of eye infections.